Skip to content

 Step 1: Select Your Files

-HTML Preview Renders HTML output as a web page
+Preview For HTML/XHTML output: the result rendered as a web page

 XSLT Examples